 - Add a 2 to 3-inch layer of shredded mulch or bark chips around the plant.
 This will help to retain water and keep weeds to a minimum.
 Avoid mulching more than 3 inches deep or too close to the stems of the plants.

 - For absolutely gorgeous flowers, feed flowering plants every two weeks with Bud & Bloom fertilizer.
 This supercharged feed is specially designed for maximum flowering.

 A Beautiful Landscape Or Flower Bed Is As Simple As 1-2-3

-- Master Nursery Bumper Crop - An all purpose organic soil enricher that gives long term improvement to your soil.
+- Bumper Crop® Soil Builder: An all-purpose organic soil enricher that gives long term improvement to your soil.
 Perfectly blended for maximum plant success.
-Bumper Crop takes the place of peat moss, mushroom compost, and cow manure.
+Bumper crop takes the place of peat moss, mushroom compost, and cow manure.

-- Master Nursery Master Start - High phosphate garden fertilizer that feeds new plant growth and encourages good rooting.
+- Bumper Crop® Starter Food: High phosphate garden fertilizer that feeds new plant growth and encourages good rooting.

-- Master Nursery Root Master B-1 - Contains plant hormones and nutrients that reduce transplant shock and stimulates healthy new roots.
+- Bonide® Root & Grow Root Stimulator & Plant Starter: Contains plant hormones and nutrients that reduce transplant shock and stimulates healthy new roots.